Richard Blair (patron): Life and works

 In 2017, The Orwell Society initiated a series of engagements with the local community in Wigan to increase awareness of Orwell's motives in writing The Road to Wigan Pier, eighty years after the book was first published.
 Blair participated as one of the narrators in Beyond Wigan Pier, an opera first performed in 2018 aimed at attracting funding for students to attend Music & Drama school, and bringing the community closer to his father.

+Blair is committed to stopping fake Orwell quotes from spreading on social media.

+In 2023 Blair was awarded an honorary fellowship of University College London in recognition of his extensive support for the George Orwell Archive, which resides in the university's Special Collections department.
+The majority of the Orwell archive has been digitised and made available for everyone to access online.